 We were reading Prosper Mérimée’s Colomba (or at least I think it was Colomba), but today I don’t remember in the least what the story is about.
 And still I had to teach it myself when I substituted for one term in Helsingborg lycée for girls in the fall of 1957, teaching French and Swedish.
 I had no say in the choice of book to read with the class, and so I was stuck with Colomba.

 We referred to our teachers by their last names only, when talking about them, which John finds very odd.
-No Mrs or Miss or Mr. Until the day of the baccalauréat, or maybe rather at the big party we held for all our teachers in a restaurant outside of Malmö, with sketches, singing and good food, when we were officially told that now we should say ‘du’ to them, and use first names.
+No Mrs or Miss or Mr. Until the day of the baccalauréat this went on, or maybe rather at the big dinner party we held for all our teachers in a very nice restaurant outside of Malmö, with sketches, singing and good food, when we were officially told that now we should say ‘du’ to them, and use first names.

-There were also morning prayers both in grade school and in secondary school.
-Listening to a brief sermon and hymn singing.
-A girl in my class played the organ while we all sang from our hymn books.
+One more thing that today seems medieval was the morning prayers both in grade school and in secondary scholo (which I call lycée since it has very little in common with U.S. high school).
+Listening to a brief sermon and then hymn singing.
+A girl in my class played the organ on the balcony of the auditorium, while we all sang from our hymn books.
 Oh my god!
 What a backward era this was.
 Did they do the same in Germany I wonder, a country that influenced our culture so very heavily?
 Or were Nazi morning assemblies exclusively dedicated to patriotic lecturing and singing?
 Very likely.

 Mörner, as we usually referred to her, retired the year we entered gymnasium, 1948, and I believe the school that same year ceased to be a partly private school.
 It also soon thereafter ceased to be a girls’ school only.
 Bertil Block became our new principal, and the school gradually lost its exceptionalism.

 Marianne Mörner was a tall, skinny spinster whose only close friend on the faculty was Ingeborg Tegnér, my philosophy teacher and my sister Gun’s English teacher.
-This dried-out little woman was the descendant of our ‘great national’ poet Esaias Tegnér, one of the most outstanding members of the Gothic League (det Götiska Förbundet), from the early 19th century – an association of poets and writers that had clear nationalistic and patriotic features, an attempt at reviving the Viking spirit.
+This dried-out little woman was the descendant of our ‘great national’ poet, Esaias Tegnér, one of the most outstanding members of the Gothic League (Götiska Förbundet), from the early 19th century – an association of poets and writers who had clear nationalistic and patriotic features, an attempt at reviving the Viking spirit.
 Oh well, worse things have happened in history.
 The two spinsters found great satisfaction in knowing that they were both members of the Swedish intellectual and social elite.
-Mörner’s father was Olof Stellan von Mörner, Ryttmästare (officer in the cavalry) at a German regiment and owner of vast properties in Germany as well as in Sweden, inherited in his family from the 16th century.
+Mörner’s father was Olof Stellan von Mörner, Ryttmästare (officer in the cavalry) of a German regiment and owner of vast properties in Germany as well as in Sweden, inherited in his family from the 16th century.